boltlabs-inc/libzkchannels/README.md

 	./setup_redis.sh

-To build with ZK proofs and execute basic examples, run `make` and to build with MPC, run `make mpc`
+To build libzkchannels for MPC/  and execute basic examples, run `make`

 # Tests